Zhao-Pingyu/PB_Wulff/README.md

 *data.py*: makes adjustments to the intermediate files that contain errors

 *adjust.sh*: makes adjustments to the final bicrystal structures that contain errors

+The files are to be executed in the order that they are listed.